Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 Stellar origin \BH binaries are \BBHs with component masses ranging from a few solar masses up to about $\sim 50$-$100 M_\odot$, where models of pair-instability supernovae predict a mass gap to appear \cite{Woosley:2016hmi, Farmer:2019jed, Woosley:2021xba}.
 Those systems are in a mass range such that they can be observed by both LISA and by ground-based detectors, as they sweep through a few decades in frequency during the last stage of their inspiral.
 This broad coverage of the \GW frequency spectrum makes it possible to probe the evolutionary history of such binaries \cite{Sesana:2016ljz,Mandel:2017pzd}.

 A circular \BBH with two 45 M$_\odot$ components will merge in about 10 years from a \GW frequency of $\sim10$ mHz \cite{Peters:1964zz,Sesana:2016ljz}.
-It is thus possible to track its evolution from the LISA band to the ground-based detector band, taking advantage of LISA's ability to better measure some of the system properties at low frequency and the improved measurements of parameters such as the remnant spin (estimated from the post-merger ringdown) from high-frequency data.
-Of particular interest for LISA is the sky localisation capability, which is generally quite limited for \BBHs in current ground-based detector data \cite{LIGOScientific:2016aoc}.
+It is thus possible to track its evolution from the LISA band to the ground-based detector band, taking advantage of LISA's ability to better measure some of the system properties at low frequency and the improved measurements of parameters such as the remnant spin from high-frequency data.
+Of particular interest for LISA is the sky localisation capability, which is typically limited to tens of square degrees for \BBHs in current ground-based detector data \cite{LIGOScientific:2021usb, KAGRA:2021vkt}.
 The long duration of observations in the LISA band means that the detector will complete multiple orbits around the Sun, and thus effectively act as an instrument with a baseline of order the size of the orbit.
 The accuracy of sky localisation can be estimated as \citep{Mandel:2017pzd}

 where the \GW frequency $f$ should be replaced by the detector bandwidth for a source that evolves out of the band during the observation, and \SNR is the signal-to-noise ratio.
 For a 2 AU baseline, this would yield sub-degree localization, though the exact localization accuracy would depend on the source location in the orbital plane.
 Another example could involve the measurements of \BH spins and spin-orbit misalignments, which store information about formation scenarios \cite{Vitale:2015tea,Stevenson:2017dlk,Zevin:2017evb,Farr:2017uvj,Gerosa:2021mno}.
 While we may expect that high-frequency ground-based observations are best suited to measure mass ratios and spin-orbit couplings, which enter the waveform at higher orders in the orbital frequency, \LVK observations to date have demonstrated the challenge of making such measurements precisely \citep{KAGRA:2021vkt}.
-LISA could observe $\gtrsim 10^5$ orbital cycles and therefore possibly place more precise constraints.
+LISA could observe $\gtrsim 10^5$ orbital cycles and therefore assist in making precise constraints for the handful of systems that will be observed by both LISA and ground-based detectors \cite{Klein:2022rbf}.

 Beyond individual sources, LISA could track changes in the source population as binaries evolve in frequency.
 For example, \LVK observations indicate that the majority of black holes in merging \BBHs have masses $\lesssim 40 M_\odot$ \citep{KAGRA:2021duu}, low to moderate spins \cite{Roulet:2020wyq,Galaudage:2021rkt,Callister:2021fpo}, and most have circularized by the time of merger \cite{Romero-Shaw:2019itr}.
 On the other hand, LISA could observe \BBHs while they are still eccentric, which would likely indicate dynamical formation \cite{LIGOScientific:2016vpg,Romero-Shaw:2020siz}.
 The appearance of sources at higher frequencies would on its own indicate high birth eccentricity \cite{McNeill:2022jti}.